redux-saga/redux-saga/docs/basics/DispatchingActions.md

 }
 ```

 However, this solution has the same drawbacks as invoking functions directly from inside the Generator (as discussed in the previous section).
-If we want to test that `fetchProducts` performs
-the dispatch after receiving the AJAX response, we'll need again to mock the `dispatch`
-function.

 Instead, we need the same declarative solution.
 Create a plain JavaScript Object to instruct the
 middleware that we need to dispatch some action, and let the middleware perform the real